coreboot/coreboot/Documentation/arch/x86/index.md

 * The high dword of pointers is always zero
 * The reference implementation is qemu
 * The CPU supports 1GiB hugepages
+* x86 payloads are loaded below 4GiB in physical memory and are jumped to in *protected mode*

 ## Assuptions for all stages using the reference implementation
 * 0-4GiB are identity mapped using 2MiB-pages as WB